danielharrell/SumLect2015/Lost_Idea_LA.md

 only if liberal education survives.

 Still, the more seriously you take such threats, the harder it can be to cast them in external terms, or capture in a headline.
 The fate of liberal education, after all, will not be decided in opinion columns, but in choices made by each of us about the best education, once education matters.
-Not the best education, then, in general, as such, *per se*; but the best education for my daughter, or my son, or me.
+Not the best education, then, in general, as such, *per se*;
+but the best education for my daughter, or my son, or me.
 Once education is a matter of mine to decide, those of us devoted to liberal education are no different from those of us dismissive of it.
 And in this respect, which to my mind is definitive, the threat to liberal education can never come from outside it.
-For to pursue an education at all, liberal or no, is to have answered a question that a liberal education obliges each of us to ask, and ask on our own behalf: What does it mean to be educated?
-And that we can answer this question in a choice *against* liberal education, putting it at risk of extinction if the same choice is made repeatedly and resolvedly, is perhaps the best evidence we have that the question is real.
+For to pursue an education at all, liberal or no, is to have answered a question that a liberal education obliges each of us to ask, and ask on our own
-The death of liberal education, so understood, would be proof of its life, and perhaps the only proof of life.
+behalf: What does it mean to be educated?
+And that we can answer this question in a choice *against* liberal education, putting it at risk of extinction if the same choice is made repeatedly and resolvedly, is perhaps the best evidence we have that the question is real, and the threat to liberal education intrinsic to it.
+The death of liberal education, so understood, would similarly come from within, in a proof of its life, and perhaps the only proof of life.

 But again, those of us devoted to liberal education are unlikely to wish its death at all, much less just to show we were devoted to something rather than nothing.
 But what, in that case, becomes of its defense?
-Suppose the threat to liberal education does come from within, in a question it would have us raise for ourselves, and answer for ourselves, about the meaning of education.
+Suppose the threat to liberal education does come from within, in a question it would have us ask for ourselves, and answer for ourselves, about the meaning of education.
 What in turn could it mean---what should it mean---to defend liberal education *against* this threat?
-Even my way of putting this question casts the threat in external terms, and suggests there is no way to avoid this if a defense is to be made.
+Even my way of putting this question casts the threat in external terms, and suggests there is no way of avoiding this if a defense is to be made.
 But how to do this, then, without falsifying the sense in which the threat is finally internal?

-(From here, indicate what I think is the only answer to this question.)
+It is this question that prompts my worry.
+For there is only one answer to this question, so far as I can tell.
+And indeed there is something about what it means to be an answer implicit in it, since it requires us to identify liberal education as an answer to the question, what does it mean to be educated? .
+There is only one answer to this question, so far as I can tell.
+I think, that is simple, direct, and even obvious.
+The threat to liberal education is internal, so we supposed, insofar as it comes from a question about the meaning of education that we must ask and answer for ourselves, and may well answer in a choice against liberal education.
+But we may also answer this question in a choice *for* liberal education, which thus represents a second answer to the question, opposed to the first.
+And in this opposition, an opposition of answers, we could say that the treat to liberal education is external.
+In answering this question for ourselves, we run the risk of being wrong.

+he treat to liberal education is thus external, insofar as it comes from an *answer* to the question about the meaning of education, to which liberal education is indeed opposed, rather than internal, it would seem, insofar as it comes from an answer rather than question about the meaning of education.
+Liberal education is opposed to its threat as one answer is opposed to another. ether.
+And this suggests that the threat to liberal education is external insofar as it comeswhich is to say, by choosing liberal education. but external insofar as it comes from an answer to that question. about the meaning of question. , that liberal education would have us raise for ourselves, and answer for ourselves.
+But if one answer proving the question is real is that we may renounce And this question is real insofar as we can answer it in a choice against liberal education.
+But if so, then the question is also real insofar as we can answer it in a choice for liberal education.
+And this means that liberal education provides an answer to the question it would have us pose, about the meaning of education.
+And it is in this sense, the sense in which liberal education represents not just a question about education, but an answer to it, that the threat to liberal education is
+external:  is opposed to what threatens it, , the sense in which liberal education can serve as an answer, and not merely a question And this means that liberal education And it is in this sense, the sense in which liberal education can be identified not just with a question about the meaning of education, but an answer, represents not just a question about the meaning of education, but an answer to it,tion would have us raise for ouYet this answer, I worry, is one that defenders of liberal education refuse to give; and what they offer in its place in essence risks putting the answer they ought to give out of reach. ses of liberal education is what causes my worry about the future of liberal education, and prompts the title of my lecture.
+The answer, essentially, is this. is this question that causes my worry, and prompts the title of my lecture.

 . challenge, it seems to me, is then to do it  o defend liberal education from the theraAnd